 Kosty Gilis joined the BSS Board of Trustees in September 2011.
 He is a Managing Director at Onex Corporation, where he focuses on investments in the diversified industrial and business services sectors.
 He previously worked in private equity in Chicago and in management consulting in Toronto and Johannesburg.
 Kosty holds an MBA from Harvard Business School and a BS in Economics from The Wharton School, University of Pennsylvania.
 He became a BSS Trustee in 2011 and is a current BSS parent.
 He also has two sons at UCC.

 Kelsey Gunderson is the Global Head of Trading Products at BMO Financial Group where he is responsible for all trading-related business.
 Previously he was Co-Head of Global Equity Products at BMO Capital Markets where he is responsible for Cash Equities, Equity Derivatives, Convertible Bonds, Prime Finance, Delta One, Equity Research and Economics.
-Previously he was head of the Investor Origination Group within DPFP, where he was responsible for global distribution of Equity and Interest Rate derivative products to institutional customers as well as oversight of the Fixed Income Origination and Government Finance teams.
 Prior to joining BMO Capital Markets in 2007, Kelsey was at Credit Suisse Group in New York and CIBC in Toronto.
 Kelsey is a representative on various leadership committees and boards within BMO Capital Markets.
 He is a member of United Way of Toronto and York Region Major Individual Giving Cabinet.
-He holds an MBA from McMaster University and a Bachelor of Science from the University of British Columbia and McMaster University.
+He holds an MBA from McMaster University and a Bachelor of Science from the University of British Columbia.

 Rob Mah is a Senior Advisor with the Boston Consulting Group.
 He advises BCG’s global institutional investors such as sovereign wealth funds, pension funds and private funds with investment strategy, execution and asset management.
 Prior to BCG, Rob was Executive Vice President, Private Investments for Alberta Investment Management Corporation (AIMCo), one of Canada’s largest global institutional investment funds.
-Rob had responsibility for the Private Equity, Infrastructure, Real Estate, Timberland, Relationship Investing, and Venture Capital portfolios totaling over $ 24.0 Bn globally based out of Toronto.
-Prior to joining AIMCo, Rob was an investment banker for almost 20 years advising FTSE 100, Fortune 500, TSX 60, and government clients across 4 continents, and managing teams based out of London and New York.
-Rob moved back to Canada 13 years ago.
+Rob had responsibility for the Private Equity, Infrastructure, Real Estate, Timberland, Relationship Investing, and Venture Capital portfolios on a global basis.
+Before joining AIMCo, Rob was an investment banker for almost 20 years advising Fortune 500, FTSE 100, TSX 60, and government clients across 4 continents while managing teams based out of London, New York and Toronto over his career.
 Rob graduated from McGill University and the University of Toronto (Rotman School).